mvolkmann/web-translate/README.md

 ```

 With watch and live reload (as supported by create-react-app),
-changes to the list of supported languages and their translations
+changes to the list of supported languages and their translations are
-are made available in the running app seconds after they are saved.
+made available in the running application seconds after they are saved.

-Run `npm run gentran` again whenever:
+Run `npm run gentran` again whenever any of the following occur:

-- new languages are added to the list of supported languages
+- New languages are added to the list of supported languages
-  in `languages.json`
+  in `languages.json`.
-- new translations are added in the English file `en.json`
+- New translations are added in the English file `en.json`.
-- a changes is made in a language-specific `-overrides.json` file
+- A changes is made in a language-specific `-overrides.json` file.
-- new calls to `i18n` with literal strings are added in any source file,
+- New calls to `i18n` with literal strings are added in any source file,
   or the literal strings passed to existing calls are modified,
   and translations for the new values are not already present
-  in all the language `.json` files
+  in all the language `.json` files.

 ## Dynamic Translation

-Some web apps may need to dynamically generate text that requires translation.
+Some web applications may need to dynamically generate text that requires translation.
 This can be accomplished using the `translate` function.
-It takes a "from" language code, at "to" language code,
+It takes a "from" language code, a "to" language code,
 and the text to be translated.

 For example, to translate "I like strawberry pie!"